EighteenZi/rocksdb_wiki/Basic-Operations.md

   }
 ```

-This is an example of processing entries in range (limit, start] in revers order from one specific key:
+This is an example of processing entries in range (limit, start] in reverse order from one specific key:

 ```cpp
   for (it->SeekForPrev(start);